The Best Things to Do in Bali with Kids: Top Activities List!

 Meanwhile, in Sidemen, you'll be surrounded by lush tropical jungle, rice fields, rivers, and waterfalls, and you'll be lulled to sleep by the sound of frogs and crickets!

-For parents who like to play it safe, rest assured that while you'll feel like you're in a different universe in both areas, a major hospital is only 50 minutes away if needed.
+Note: For parents who like to play it safe, rest assured that while you'll feel like you're in a different universe in both Candidasa and Sidemen, a major hospital is only 50 minutes away if needed.

 Pro Tips: You can enjoy many of the activities mentioned earlier, such as a cooking, batik painting, jewellery making, and rice field walks in Sidemen, and there are many waterfalls in close proximity if your kids are into climbing.